dxa4481/CORS/README.md

 This alone isn't a big deal, browsers have security problems all the time; they're usually fixed quickly.

-What was concerning was the number of people in the thread who didn't understand the issue, and wanted to change the CORS rules instead of fix the issue.
+What was concerning was this issue was open for 2 years, in part because of people in the thread who didn't understand the issue, and wanted to change the CORS rules instead of fix the issue.
 Here are a few comments from the thread:

 > For what it's worth, the requirement that we do a preflight for certain Content-Type values is a very silly one.